Introduction

 Focus on the following:

-• Financial Statements:ย Provide accurate and prepared financial statements covering the audit period.
+- Financial Statements: Provide accurate and prepared financial statements covering the audit period.

-• Tax Returns:ย Ensure all filed tax returns are available for review.
+- Tax Returns: Ensure all filed tax returns are available for review.

-• Journal Entries:ย Maintain detailed records of all journal entries.
+Include supporting documents for deductions claimed. - Journal Entries: Maintain detailed records of all journal entries.

-Ensure every entry is justified and backed by appropriate documentation.
+Ensure every entry is justified and backed by appropriate documentation. - Contractual Agreements: Compile relevant contracts and agreements.

-• Correspondence with Tax Authorities:ย Keep records of all communications with tax authorities.
+This includes any partnerships, leases, or agreements affecting taxable income. - Correspondence with Tax Authorities: Keep records of all communications with tax authorities.

-• Expense Claims:ย Document and justify all claimed expenses.
+This will demonstrate proactive engagement. - Expense Claims: Document and justify all claimed expenses.

 Include receipts, invoices, and supporting memos.